Whynnie/Whynnie/README.md

 ### Hi, I’m Winners.

+Hi 👋, I'm Winners Okebaram

-I'm a Data Scientist with a keen interest in cloud engineering, and AI & IA engineering.
-I look forward to connecting with you here 👋
+A community taught Data analyst and Data Scientist with a keen interest in cloud engineering, and AI & IA engineering, based in Lagos, Nigeria

+Coding

 <!--
 **Whynnie/Whynnie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.